The-Infra-Company/go-localstack/README.md

 # `localstack-helpers`

-Go client for managing LocalStack containers during Terraform tests.
+Go client for managing LocalStack in testing environments.

 ## Example